salesforcecli/plugin-packaging/messages/package_create.md

 package name

-# nameLong
+# name-long

 Name of the package to create.

-# orgDependent
+# org-dependent

 depends on unpackaged metadata in the installation org.
 Applies to unlocked packages only.

-# orgDependentLong
+# org-dependent-long

 Package depends on unpackaged metadata in the installation org.
 Applies to unlocked packages only.
 Use Source Tracking in Sandboxes to develop your org-dependent unlocked package.
 For more information, see "Create Org-Dependent Unlocked Packages" in the Salesforce DX Developer Guide.

-# errorNotificationUsername
+# error-notification-username

 active Dev Hub user designated to receive email notifications for package errors

-# errorNotificationUsernameLong
+# error-notification-username-long

 An active Dev Hub org user designated to receive email notifications for unhandled Apex exceptions, and install, upgrade, or uninstall failures associated with your package.